Thresholds: Reactivity Tipping Points

 • Reactivity decreases

 Thresholds are the gateway to change.
-Mastering them gives you the roadmap to more thoughtful, humane, and effective training.
+Understanding them gives us framework and roadmap to help our dogs adapt, overcome, and thrive.

 Next